How to boost your immune system naturally

 The research found that when faced with a threat- such as a pathogen, infection-fighting blood cells showed a weekend ability to mount a proper defense in the presence of too much sugar.

 So it is important to consider reducing sugar consumption to boost your immune system.

 In other cases, poor diets lack essential vitamins such as vitamins C, A, and E and minerals that are required for a well-functioning immune system.

 Another common cause of weak immune health is a leaky gut.
 There is widespread research on leaky gut and its effects on the whole body.

 Gut health is very important to health especially since 70% of the immune cells are found in the gut and the gut microbes have a major effect on your immune health.

-One problem with leaky gut is the systemic inflammation that ensues.
+One problem with a leaky gut is the systemic inflammation that ensues.

-This leads to chronic illness like diabetes that further weakens the immune system.
+This leads to chronic illnesses like diabetes that further weaken the immune system.

 Remember one of the effects of chronic high blood sugar is a weak immune system.